number7/chess-api/README.md

 ## chess-api

-This API will allow a person to download games in standard chess notation format (whatever that is; gotta look it up).
+This API will allow a person to download games in the standard PGN chess notation format.

 It will have a browsing ability and a search capability by using search keys.